Character Keys

 3737 | Unnamed Man at Hell Creek Bottom |

-The Reivers does not describe the unscrupulous man who cultivates a patch of mud in order to sell his services to mired automobile travelers in much detail.
-He is "a gaunt man, older than we - I anyway - had assumed" (86). |
+The Reivers doesn't provide much detail about the unscrupulous man who cultivates a patch of mud in order to sell his services to mired automobile travelers.
+Physically he is "a gaunt man, older than we - I anyway - had assumed" (86). |

 |